genesiscommunitysuccess/docs/docs/server-reference/request-servers/reference.md

 }
 ```

-Also, we can have more complicated auth logic:
+In the example below, we have defined a more complicated auth logic:

 ```kotlin
 requestReply<AltInstrumentId.ByAlternateTypeAlternateCode, AltInstrumentId>("FANCY_INSTRUMENT") {